ddterm/gnome-shell-extension-ddterm/docs/Vagrant.md

 Then connect to the VM using `virt-manager`.
 VMs are started in user session, so if you can't find the VM in `virt-manager`, click `File`->`Add Connection...`, choose `QEMU/KVM user session`, click `Connect`.

+Or you may try to connect to the VM with GNOME Boxes - it connects to the user session by default.

 ## Reinstall ddterm